Port Wine Cellar Comparison: Which Lodge Should You Visit?

 Price: €22 standard / €30 premium | Duration: 45–60 minutes | Tasting: 2–3 ports

 Sandeman is the most visually polished of the five.
-The tour begins with a short film and a walk through an interactive museum that explains the Douro region, the different port styles, and the history of the iconic "Don" silhouette logo.
-The actual cellar walk is compact — you'll see the barrel room and bottle cellar before moving to the tasting bar.
-It's efficient, easy to follow, and suitable for all ages.
-The standard tasting includes a white, a ruby, and a tawny.
+The tour begins with a short film and a walk through an interactive museum that explains the Douro region, the different port styles, and the history of the famous "Don" silhouette logo.
+The actual cellar walk is compact, you'll see the barrel room and bottle cellar before moving to the tasting bar.

-Cons: Least "authentic" cellar feel — the museum element dominates the actual tasting experience; smallest pours of the five; premium upgrade doesn't add much variety.
+Cons: Least "authentic" cellar feel, the museum element dominates the actual tasting experience; smallest pours of the five; prem ium upgrade doesn't add much variety.
+If you want a serious tasting, book the Porto Wine Tasting with a Sommelier instead.

 Best for: Families with teenagers, casual drinkers, travellers short on time who want a quick but polished introduction to port.